 5. Make them feel appreciated

 Speaking of millennials, two-thirds of them feel more valued by their organization when provided food benefits.
 When employees feel cared for, they’re more engaged and happier at their company.
 Creating a culture that promotes above average engagement can increase employee performance by over 240%!
-This is especially significant since Gallup’s research found that a staggering 67% of employees report not feeling engaged at work.
-Imagine the possibilities even if that number shrinks by just 10%!
+This is especially significant given that Gallup’s research found that a staggering 67% of employees report not feeling engaged at work.
+Imagine the possibilities if that number decreases by even just 10%!

 6. Boost productivity and save time

-Of course free food saves your employees money.
-But guess what?
-While it may sound like an added cost, providing food actually boosts your bottom line!
+It’s clear that free food saves your employees money.
+However, while it may sound like an added cost for your business, providing food actually boosts your bottom line!
 It increases employee productivity because they’re no longer wasting time simply considering their meal options, driving, parking, etc. to get food.
 They can actually spend their lunch break effectively.
 Last year, it was reported that 56% of employees take a lunch break of 30 minutes or less.
-Seems good for employers, right?
-Nope, it’s detrimental all round.
-Taking a break and eating well means employees can focus and work well with full stomachs and fresh minds after their break.
-This results in them feeling valued and more engaged, and thus working harder to make the company successful.
+While this may seem good for employers, it’s detrimental all round.
+Taking a break and eating well means employees can focus and work well on full stomachs and with fresh minds after their break is over.
+This results in them feeling more valued and engaged, and thus working harder to make the company successful.

 And believe it or not, that’s just the tip of the iceberg.
 Find out all the ways food can boost your company’s bottomline, culture, and more by speaking to our Lunch Specialists: